General Fund Grants

 Unlike other foundations—who have program officers and trustees making decisions—we use a participatory grantmaking approach.
 Our Grantmaking Committee (GMC) is composed of social justice activists and organizers from across the state, who bring extensive lived and professional experience and represent the geographic and racial diversity of Oregon.
 You can read more about our grantmakers here.

 Yes.
-In fact, if you received any grant that’s not a General Fund grant (e.g. Since Time Immemorial, Rogue Valley Relief, or a Donor Advised grant) you can still apply for a General Fund grant, assuming you are otherwise eligible.
+In fact, if you received any grant that’s not a General Fund grant (such as from a Donor-in-Movement Fund) you can still apply for a General Fund grant, assuming you are otherwise eligible.

-Donor-advised funds (or Donor in Movement Funds, as we call them at Seeding Justice), are funds set up by individuals to fund projects and groups that are near and dear to their hearts.
-If you received a donor-advised grant, it means that a Donor-in-Movement Fund holder has chosen your group to receive a grant.
+Donor-in-Movement Funds are donor-directed funds set up by individuals to support projects and groups that are near and dear to their hearts.
+If you received a DMF grant, it means that a Donor-in-Movement Fund holder has chosen your group to receive funding.

 You can learn more about our Donor in Movement Funds programs here.